Swiddis/ppl_query_generator/README.md

 As this is still a prototype, there's no formal CLI interface.

 1. Add json data to `data`.
-2. In `make_schema.py` update `DATA_FILE` and `SCHEMA_FILE`.
-Run it.
-You should see a
+2. Convert the data to a schema with `make_schema.py`.
+Ideally, the name of the output file should match the target index for the queries, as it's what's used as the `source` location.
-   corresponding file in `schemas`.
-For best results, the schema file name should match the OS Index you plan on querying, as it's what's used as the `source` in the generated queries.
+   `python3 make_schema.py data/nginx_raw.json schemas/ss4o_logs-nginx-sample-sample.json`
-3. Run `gen_queries.py` with the schema name and an optional quantity.
+3. Run `gen_queries.py` with the schema name and an optional quantity (default 10).
    `python3 gen_queries.py ss4o_logs-nginx-sample-sample 30`.

 ### Example